vkrasnovyd/rick-and-morty/README.md

 4. All endpoints should be documented via Swagger.

 ### How to run:
-- Create venv: `python -m venv venv`
-- Activate it:`venv\Scripts\activate`
-- Install requirements: `pip install -r requirements.txt`
-- Create new DB and User
 - Copy .env.sample -> .env and populate with all required data
-- Run migrations: `python manage.py migrate`
-- Run Redis Server: `docker run -d -p 6379:6379 redis`
-- Run celery worker for tasks handling`celery -A rick_and_morty_api.celery worker --pool=solo -l info`
-- Run celery beat for task scheduling: `celery -A rick_and_morty_api beat -l INFO --scheduler django_celery_beat.schedulers:DatabaseScheduler`
+- `docker-compose up --build`
-- Create schedule for running sync in DB
+- Create admin user & Create schedule for running sync in DB.
-- Run app: `python manage.py runserver`
+- Enter container `docker exec -it <container_name> bash`, create admin user.
+- On the admin page create schedule for running sync in DB.